 Don’t worry, by the time they’re ready to make their big debut they’ll be much more plump and opaque.

-A 24-week fetus is starting to hear all sorts of different sounds.
+A 24-week foetus is starting to hear all sorts of different sounds.
 From inside the womb, they are listening to your lungs exhaling air, your tummy rumbles, and your heartbeat.

-If born prematurely, a 24-week fetus is able to survive outside of the womb, although it would need a lot of help.
-Their survival rate is placed between 60 and 70 percent.
+If born prematurely, a 24-week foetus is able to survive outside of the womb, although it would need a lot of help.
+Their survival rate is placed between 60 and 70%.